-As of March 31, 2019, the Plan had an estimated \$1.8 billion in assets and about \$3.1 billion in liabilities, which is the present value of all the benefits earned by participants payable in the future.
-So, the Plan is about \$1.3 billion underfunded and this underfunding will continue to grow over time.
-For the purpose of calculating the liabilities employers face should they withdraw from the Plan (known as "withdrawal liability"), the underfunding is measured on a different basis, and is estimated at just over \$3.4 billion.
+As of March 31, 2020, the Plan had an estimated \$1.6 billion in assets and about \$3.2 billion in liabilities, which is the present value of all the benefits earned by participants payable in the future.
+So, the Plan was about \$1.6 billion underfunded at that time.
+While the markets have improved since March 31, this is only a short-term fix, and this underfunding will continue to grow over time.
+For the purpose of calculating the liabilities employers face should they withdraw from the Plan (known as "withdrawal liability"), the underfunding is measured on a different basis, and as of 2020 is estimated at just over \$4.6 billion.

-Although reducing benefits will be painful, the Trustees are seeking permission to do so because running out of money would mean a much greater benefit loss in the future.
-Under the proposed plan for benefit reductions, many participants will either have no benefit reduction at all, or the size of their reduction will be limited because MPRA provides certain protections for age, disability and small benefits.
+Although reducing benefits will be painful, the Trustees are seeking permission from the U.S. Treasury Department to do so because running out of money would mean a much greater benefit loss in the future.
+Under the proposed plan for benefit reductions, the majority of participants will either have no benefit reduction at all, or the size of their reduction will be limited because MPRA provides certain protections for age, disability and small benefits.